 The Trustable Technology Mark should help customers determine if IoT security needs of a device are in accordance with strict requirements.

 Mozilla and ThingsCon have teamed up to create an IoT security certification mark.
-The mark, called the Trustable Technology Mark, was launched in early December and is designed to assist customers in determining if a device was made with strict privacy and security features.
+The Trustable Technology Mark, launched in early December, helps customers determine whenever manufactures included strict privacy and security features in specific devices.

 - Privacy & Data Practices: Is the product designed using state-of-the-art data practices and respectful of user rights?

-- Security: Is it designed and built using state-of-the-art security practices and safeguards?
+- Security: Did manufacturers design and build the device using state-of-the-art security practices and safeguards?

-Devices that successfully pass the assessment are allowed to display the mark on their packaging and marketing materials.
-Manufacturers can also self-certify, with the caveat that those assessments be published publically and made available for the community to read.
+Devices that successfully pass the assessment earn the right to display the mark on their packaging and marketing materials.
+Manufacturers can also self-certify; however, they must publish those assessments publicly.

 “IoT devices are only becoming more widespread and more advanced — they live in our kitchens and bedrooms, and they access our calendars and our conversations,” ThingsCon co-founder and Mozilla fellow Peter Bihr said.
 “As a result, consumers should have answers to important questions like What personal data does this product collect?
 How is that data stored?
 Who has access to that data?
 And can I easily export that data?”